Key Quote

 Technique 2 — UNRELIABLE NARRATOR DEVICE

-Wickham functions as an unreliable narrator — he tells Elizabeth a version of Darcy's story that is factually accurate but emotionally distorted.
+Wickham functions as an unreliable narratorunreliable narrator — A storyteller whose version of events cannot be fully trusted — he tells Elizabeth a version of Darcy's story that is factually accurate but emotionally distorted.
 He was indeed denied the living promised by Darcy's father, but he omits his own dissolute behaviour that led to this.
-Austen uses Wickham to demonstrate how selective truth-telling can be more deceptive than outright lying.
+Austen uses Wickham to demonstrate how selective truth-tellingselective truth-telling — Presenting only those facts that support a desired conclusion can be more deceptive than outright lying.

-Elizabeth accepts Wickham's account partly because it confirms her existing prejudice against Darcy — she practices confirmation bias (accepting evidence that supports what she already believes).
+Elizabeth accepts Wickham's account partly because it confirms her existing prejudice against Darcy — she practices confirmation biasconfirmation bias — The tendency to accept evidence that confirms existing beliefs.
 Austen creates a sophisticated epistemological trap: Elizabeth is intelligent enough to spot obvious lies but vulnerable to sophisticated distortions that align with her biases.

 Key Words